mai13drd/peass-ci-jenkins-examples/README.md

 ## General Approach
 All examples run Jenkins inside a Docker container.
 Scripts are provided to build/configure and start the container(s).
 Also a Jenkins pipeline-job is configured by copying a *config.xml* to its appropriate folder in Jenkins.
 The *config.xml* defines the jobs pipeline in which the parameters of the performance measurements are set.

+The project is build on github-actions with Java 8, 11 and 15.
+In the *.github/workflows/measure.yml* you will find the jobs and buildsteps which are executed.
+At this point, there is only the *buildOnController*-job build at github.
+It includes the three steps *Build and run container*, *Wait for build end* and *Check results*.
+So after the measurements are started, it is waited for their end and measurement-results are checked afterwards.

 ## Important
 Each example has its own folder.
 Make sure to always run the appropriate scripts from the appropriate folder!

 Before executing another example, don't forget to cleanup the Jenkins workspace!
-Therefore a script is provided for each example. <br>
+Therefore a script is provided for each example.
+Run the cleanup-scripts with sudo, since the containers are started as user root!

 To log in to Jenkins on http://localhost:8080, enter *admin* as user and *123* as password.

 ### Build testproject on Jenkins controller